haonanwang411/haonanwang411.github.io/_pages/about.md

 Prior to JHU, I received my B.S. degree in Information and Computer Science, and Mathematics from the [Liaoning Technology University](https://en.lntu.edu.cn/).
 During my undergrad study, I spent time at the Institute of Mathematics and Systems Science and the Institute of Machine Learning and Data Mining, where I was advised by [Prof. Wei liu](https://www.researchgate.net/profile/Wei-Liu-523) and [Prof.Yu Zhang](https://www.researchgate.net/profile/Yu-Zhang-264) working in Multivariate Statistical Analysis, Machine Learning, Reinforcement Learning, Informatics Theory, Numerical Analysis, and Math Modeling and Optimization Algorithms field.

-##Research interest:
+## Research interest:
 My research objective is in the area of the intersection of **human-computer interaction(HCI)** ,**Natural Language Understanding(NLG)** evaluation and application and **Reinforcement Learing**.
 Specifically, exploring how we can understand, leverage, and evaluate generative AI technologies, like **Large Language Models(LLMs)** from a human-centered interactive perspective.
-And build interactive NLP systems based on these explorations to enhance human decision-making collaboratively.Under this topic, I aim to delve deeper into [text games](https://www.textgames.org/) as a research medium.
+And build interactive NLP systems based on these explorations to enhance human decision-making collaboratively.
+Under this topic, I aim to delve deeper into [text games](https://www.textgames.org/) as a research medium.
 Text games serve as an abstract and highly flexible environment to study and test large language models (LLMs) and interactive systems.
 In my research work, I want to explore three interesting directions:
 - **1.Text games and Intelligent Agents**:
 Text games provide a simplified yet dynamic environment for training and evaluating intelligent agents.
 These agents must process natural language inputs, plan actions, and adapt to changing scenarios—skills that are critical for real-world applications.
 Using text games to study intelligent agents' decision-making, memory, and collaboration in partially observable, multi-turn environments.